Rajan Datar: Broadcasting career

-In 2023, Datar MC'd the closing and opening sessions at the Global Leaders Summit presented by the World Tourism Association for Culture and Heritage.
+In 2023, Datar MCd the closing and opening sessions at the Global Leaders Summit presented by the World Tourism Association for Culture and Heritage.
 He is a regular moderator for major organisations' conferences.

 Datar contributed to Saturday Review on BBC Radio 4, prior to the programme stopping being broadcast.
 Datar also presented The Strand, an arts programme on the BBC World Service which stopped being broadcast in 2013.

 Music career

-In the 1980s, Datar and his friend the musician Deuan German co-founded in London Maroon Town, a ska band.
+In the 1980s, Datar and his friend, the musician Deuan German, co-founded in London Maroon Town, a ska band.
 Their music was featured on John Peel's BBC Radio 1 programme.
 As of mid-2025, the band continues to play music.
 The events they have played at include WemsFest 2025.